section-engineering-education/engineering-education/content/articles/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/index.md

 ![docker-containers-running](/engineering-education/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/docker-container-running.png)

-Now, you access the Adminer using route `http://localhost:8000/`.
+Now, you can access the Adminer using route `http://localhost:8000/`.

 ![adminer](/engineering-education/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/adminer.png)